-- Welcome bonuses: For new bettors a welcome bonus is the gift that keeps on giving.
+- Welcome Bonuses: For new bettors, a welcome bonus is the gift that keeps on giving.
 Great welcome bonuses enable bettors some time to play on each app and website before needing to deposit a second time.
-We’ll discuss the best new welcome bonuses below, but choose one that is most conducive to your playing style.
+We’ll discuss the best offers below, but be sure to choose one that is most conducive to your playing style.

 - Odds: The best odds give bettors the largest payout.
 We bet on sports to try and win money, and sometimes the best sites are simply the ones that offer the best odds.

 - Boosts: Same as odds-shopping, odds boosts are a way sportsbooks distinguish themselves.
 Each sportsbook will boost a prop or individual player’s odds at executing an event — like if Rory McIlroy’s odds to finish top-2o are -110 then they might be +100 or longer at one sportsbook.
 Boosts are typically one-shot deals confined to one sportsbook, so if you love a bet and the odds are boosted it’s super-important to take advantage.

 - Functionality: We want a sportsbook that can make our bets happen quickly.
 Odds change at a rapid pace, especially while the action is happening, which is why having a sportsbook that enables you to log in and place your bet with lightning-quick speed is essential.

 - Banking Methods: If we want to win money while betting we want to be able to get our money as soon as possible too, right?
 Find a sportsbook that lets you transfer your money in minutes, not days.

 Because the US Open is so unpredictable along with the fact that online sportsbooks offer hundreds of markets for major golf tournaments, betting on the event can be overwhelming.
 But here are some bets to target.